 Aboriginal people are important stakeholders in their role as forest owners and managers in NSW.
 Forests provide economic opportunities and connection to Country for Aboriginal people.
 Around 15 percent of forests in NSW are owned or managed by Aboriginal people.

 The Commission worked closely with Aboriginal Affairs NSW, NSW Aboriginal Land Council and Aboriginal Executive Network in the Department of Planning, Industry and Environment to develop an Aboriginal stakeholder engagement plan for the program.
 The plan aims to establish ongoing, meaningful and respectful engagement with Aboriginal stakeholders and communities.

 - Aboriginal stakeholder engagement plan (February 2020)

-The program has committed to host annual stakeholder forums.
+The program has committed to host community forums.
 This is an opportunity for people to learn more about the program, ask questions and provide feedback.

 Webinar 2 - Coastal IFOA monitoring program